SRMVDP-SYNC/18/README.md

 The 18th Regulation CO PO Attainment Calculator Portal is a web-based application designed to streamline the administrative tasks of faculty members.
 This portal allows faculty to upload and manage PDF files, enter registration numbers, and generate CAM (Continuous Assessment Mark) tables for student evaluations.
 The user-friendly interface ensures efficient and organized handling of files and data, making it an essential tool for academic administration.

-Features
+# Features:

-Registration Number Input: Faculty can enter multiple registration numbers in a text area, facilitating the management of student data.
+#### Registration Number Input:
+Faculty can enter multiple registration numbers in a text area, facilitating the management of student data.

-PDF File Upload: Allows for the upload of multiple PDF files, with the file names displayed dynamically as they are added.
+#### PDF File Upload:
+ Allows for the upload of multiple PDF files, with the file names displayed dynamically as they are added.

-CAM Table Generation: Automatically generates a CAM table based on the uploaded data, providing a structured format for assessing student performance.
+#### CAM Table Generation:
+Automatically generates a CAM table based on the uploaded data, providing a structured format for assessing student performance.

+#### Dynamic Interaction:
-Dynamic Interaction: Responsive buttons for generating CAM tables and calculating attainment, enhancing user interaction.
+ Responsive buttons for generating CAM tables and calculating attainment, enhancing user interaction.

+#### Downloadable Results:
-Downloadable Results: Option to download the generated results for offline access and record-keeping.
+Option to download the generated results for offline access and record-keeping.

 ## Technologies Used
 Frontend: HTML, CSS, JavaScript

-Backend: Flask (Python)
+Backend: Flask

-Styling: Custom CSS for a polished and professional look

-Deployment: Web-based application
-## Usage/Examples
+## Usage

+#### Enter Registration Numbers:
-Enter Registration Numbers:In the provided text area, input one or more registration numbers separated by commas.
+In the provided text area, input one or more registration numbers separated by commas.

-Upload PDF Files:
+#### Upload PDF Files:

  Use the file input to select and upload PDF files.
 Click the add button (+) to display the names of the uploaded files in a list.

-Generate CAM Table:
+#### Generate CAM Table:
  Click on the "Generate CAM" button to display the CAM table section.
 The CAM table will be populated with placeholders for CO (Course Outcome) attainment.

-Calculate Attainment:
+#### Calculate Attainment:
  After generating the CAM table, click the "Calculate Attainment" button to process the data.
 The "Download Results" button will then be displayed, allowing you to download the calculated results.